We are searching for

 Please wait.
 This should take only a few seconds.

-How to Avoid Buying a Flood-Damaged Car
+How to Avoid Buying a Flooded Car

-How to Avoid Buying a Flood-Damaged Car
+How to Avoid Buying a Flooded Car

 When purchasing a used car, you want to find a vehicle in good working condition, which is a good investment.
-However, one of the biggest problems you want to avoid is unknowingly purchasing a flood-damaged car.
+However, one of the biggest problems you want to avoid is unknowingly purchasing a flooded car.

 A flood-damaged car is simply a car that has suffered damage from exposure to excessive water.
 It usually occurs as a result of a flood.